wisdom-oss/docs/backend/deployment.md

 apt-get update
 ```

-Now install the following packages, that allow the usage of the signingkey used
+Now install the following packages, that allow the usage of the signing key used
 to digitally sign the packages in the repository, to make sure that the
 packages downloaded from the repository are in fact from Docker Inc.:
 * `ca-certificates`